richard1iu/Metabarcoding-Manual/README.md

 2. Then calculate the LSA score between species in combination with time gradient and Pearson correlation, and take the value [- 1,1].
 3. Then conduct the replacement test to calculate the P value, and finally output the significantly correlated data used to draw the network diagram.

-## 2. microbial community assembly methods
+## 2. Microbial community assembly methods

 ### 1) Null model
 R package: [{microeco}](https://chiliubio.github.io/microeco/)